hmrc/common-transit-convention-traders-test-support/resources/public/api/conf/1.0/docs/overview.md

 ### Reference file

 **[Our Postman test scripts](https://github.com/hmrc/common-transit-convention-traders-postman)**.
 These were created by us in November 2020.
-These will not be monitored or updated
+These will not be monitored or updated.

 **[Our XSD files](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide/documentation/xsd-reference.html)** so you can validate your XML.
 Please note, there are some known errors and omissions.
 These are all captured in the mapping document.